WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 2.8.1 =
+* Updating link text for "${carrier} Agent Support Black Book" and "${carrier} Document Library" in Quick Links.
+* Restoring "Big CTAs" to Carrier > Product pages.
+* Setting headings to h3 in Product Finder.

 = 2.8.0 =
 * Adding a special cases switch to breadcrumbs which handles the Products and Carriers pages.